vishnupriyanpr183207/Placement-Management-App-/README.md

 ## 🤝 **Contributing**

 Pull requests are welcome!
-If you'd like to improve the dataset or UI, feel free to fork the repo and open a PR.
+If you'd like to improve the dataset or UI, feel free to fork the repo and open a PR !

 ---